Sons of Italy sausage is back at Italian Heritage Festival

 BELLAIRE, Ohio (WTRF)

-When the Undo’s Upper Ohio Valley Italian Heritage Festival opens this weekend, one of its most popular booths will feature the Bellaire Sons of Italy sausage sandwiches.
+One of the most popular booths at the Undo’s Upper Ohio Valley Italian Heritage Festival will feature the Bellaire Sons of Italy sausage sandwiches.

 The link sausages are grilled to perfection and topped with caramelized onions and peppers, served on a soft bun.